Overview of our Residency Program

 The trainee can expect to gain expertise in all major areas of current neurosurgical practice including oncology, pediatrics, skull base surgery, vascular, endovascular, epilepsy, functional, complex spinal disorders, peripheral nerve, and trauma.
 Emphasis is placed not only upon technical and academic proficiency, but excellent communication and interpersonal skills – especially towards patients and families coping with neurosurgical disease.

-The first two years consist of surgical foundation training in neurosurgery, neurology, surgery, orthopedics, ICU, radiology, vascular, general surgery trauma, plastics, and neurosurgery clinic rotation.
-The subsequent 4 years of neurosurgery training include rotations on neuropathology, neuroradiology and up to 12 months of elective time for research or clinical electives.
+The first two years consist of surgical foundation training in neurosurgery, neurology, orthopedic spine, ICU, vascular, general surgery trauma, acute care surgery, plastics, and neurosurgery clinic rotation.
+The subsequent 4 years of neurosurgery training include rotations on neurosurgery, neurosurgery clinic, neuropathology, neuroradiology/endovascular neurosurgery and up to 12 months of elective time for research or clinical electives.

-For those trainees with an interest in clinical or basic sciences research, the program offers several excellent opportunities.
+For those trainees with an interest in clinical or basic sciences research, our neurosurgery program offers several excellent opportunities.
 A Masters or Ph.D. program is encouraged.
 We have ongoing research projects in areas of spinal cord injury, pediatric neurosurgery, degenerative spondylosis, epilepsy surgery, and neurosurgical oncology.

 Our Mission and Goal

 Our mission is the education of our neurosurgery residents.
 There is a graduated responsibility throughout the residency to reach the final goal of producing a competent Royal College of Physicians and Surgeons of Canada neurosurgeon.

 Our goal of the neurosurgery program is to produce fully trained neurosurgeons that are able to:

 - Successfully pass the Royal College of Physicians and Surgeons Specialty examination in Neurosurgery.